microsoft/ConversationLearner-Samples/README.md

 Once the bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
 For documentation on that process see:  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration

 ## Deploy Conversation Learner Sample container to Azure
-You can deploy the conversation learner sample to Azure and quickly get started with your Conversation Learner model training [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
+You can now deploy Conversation Learner Samples to Azure as a docker container to start trying out the UI without having to setup a local development environment.
+[![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 ## Support